- Individual camp capacity has been reduced to 10 campers per class.

 We understand the need for children to stay in contact with their caregivers.
 Mobile phones may be brought to camp, but must remain in a camper’s backpack during the day.
-We ask that campers do not bring iPads or tablets to camp.
-A camper may use a mobile device to contact a parent or caregiver as needed and during free time at Lunch Bunch; otherwise, mobile phones should not be out during the camp day.
+We ask that campers do not bring iPads/tablets to camp.
+A camper may use a mobile device to contact a parent/caregiver as needed and during free time at Lunch Bunch; otherwise, mobile phones should not be out during the camp day.

 Campers should wear comfortable clothing and shoes appropriate for art making.
 Art can be messy!
-We will provide aprons for each camper, but please dress in clothes that you don’t mind getting paint or other materials on.
+We will provide aprons for each camper, but please dress your camper in clothes that they can get paint or other materials on.
 The temperature in the studio and galleries can be cold, so we recommend packing a long-sleeve T-shirt or sweatshirt.

 Our studio spaces are equipped with small first aid kits for treating minor injuries such as scrapes, cuts, and bruises.
 If your child becomes ill or has an accident that requires a doctor’s attention, we will contact your designated emergency contact immediately.
-Please let DMA staff know if your child has any medical issues or allergies of which we should be aware.
+Please let DMA staff know if your child has any medical issues or allergies we should be aware of.
 Camp staff cannot administer medications to campers.
-Please make sure your child takes any necessary medication before or after camp or is able to take it him- or herself.
+Please make sure your child takes any necessary medication before or after camp or is able to take it themselves.

 If your child has a severe allergy that may require an EpiPen, please send one with your camper on the first day of camp in a plastic bag labeled with your child’s first and last name and an emergency phone number.
 This EpiPen will need to stay at the Museum until the last day of camp, at which time it will be returned to you.
 All camp staff are trained on how to administer EpiPens.
 In the event that we use an EpiPen for your child, you will be contacted immediately.

-Drop-off and pick-up for all camps will occur at the Museum entrance on Harwood Street at the intersection of Flora Street (where the big water fountain is).
+Drop-off and pick-up for all camps will occur at the Museum's main entrance.
 Drop-off for morning camps begins at 8:45 a.m.; afternoon camp drop-off begins at 12:45 p.m.
 Pick-up for morning camps is from noon to 12:15 p.m.; afternoon camp pick-up runs from 4:00 to 4:15 p.m.
 Please remain in your car for drop-off and pick-up.

 Campers will only be released to an authorized adult with photo ID.
 All authorized adult names and phone numbers are required when you register your child for camp.

 To ensure the safety of all campers, we ask that you sign your child in or out for camp each day at the carpool location.
 If you prefer to park either in the DMA garage or in a street parking space, please park your car first and then meet summer camp staff at the carpool drop-off.
-Note that you will not be allowed to walk through the Museum when it is closed (all day on Monday and before 11:00 a.m.
-Tuesday–Friday).
+Note that you will not be allowed to walk through the Museum.